termehs/multigraphr/README.md

 #> [1]  1  0  9  4  3  3  7 13
 ```

-Now we test whether the observed network fits the IEAS or thew IEA
+Now we test whether the observed network fits the IEAS or the ISA model.
-model.
-The *p*-values for testing whether there is a significant
+The *p*-values for testing whether there is a significant difference
-difference between observed and expected edge multiplicity values
+between observed and expected edge multiplicity values according to the
-according to the two approximate IEA models are given in the output
+two approximate IEA models are given in the output tables below.
+Note
-tables below.
-Note that the asymptotic *χ*<sup>2</sup>-distribution has
+that the asymptotic *χ*<sup>2</sup>-distribution has
 *r* − 1 = (*n*(*n* + 1)/2) − 1 = 35 degrees of freedom.

 ``` r